Claire-Fisher/colour-theory-ms1/README.md

 - **Typography**

   - 'Raleway" from Google Fonts was selected throughout as a clear, easily-readable font choice.

+# Features

+- **Logo**

-  - LOGO DESIGN: "Impact" (ios font) was used for the word "Colour".
+  - "Impact" (ios font) was used for the word "Colour".
 A strong, heavy font to grab attention.
 It was also broad enough to still be legible with a gradient of colours running across it.
-  - LOGO DESIGN: "Baskerville" (ios font) was used for the word "Theory".
+  - "Baskerville" (ios font) was used for the word "Theory".
 A more formal sans-serif typography to balance the heaviness of the Impact font, and give indication to the user that the site is intended for informative purposes.
   - The logo typography choices were rasterized into a png image, and therefore the fonts were not required to be loaded into the site code.

-# Features

-## Existing Features
+  - Early stages of the logo featured a consistent black background.
+A design choice was made to remove the black background and generate a transparent png version instead.
+This allowed the colour change of the header across different pages to be visible under the logo, whilst maintaining site continuity.
+  - This change created readability issues due to changing contrast levels across different colours.
+  - The gradient of the logo was made from the same colours selected site colour palette.
+So a black stroke outline had to be added to the word colour.
+  - The white colour of "Theory" created poor contrast on the light backgrounds and disappeared entirely on the White page.
+The font colour of "Theory" was changed to a mid-grey and a dropshadow applied.

 - **Navigation Bar**

-- **Sticky Navigation Menu**

 - **Hero Image**

-- **Upcoming Dates**

-- **News Section**

-- **Mailing List**

-- **Fire Image**

 - **The Footer**

-- **Audio Section**

 - **Video Section**

-- **The Gallery**

-  - **Upper Biography Section**

-  - **Lower Biography Section**

-  - **Contact Section**

 - **Possible Future Features**